‘Sleep is that golden chain that ties health and our bodies together’. Thomas Dekker.

 I bought an eye mask to wear as we do not have blackout lining on the curtains upstairs.
 I looked at all sorts of eye-masks including some quite expensive versions but this one looked the best value by far.
 I’ve got to say that it is so comfortable and I can’t fault it!
 Complete value for money.

 Recently, a lady I met was telling me that each night she sprays her bedclothes with lavender spray as this is a well-known aid to a restful night’s sleep.
 I had heard about this many years ago but never tried it.
 You can get various sprays that incorporate lavender but they often have other strange things added or if not, are extremely expensive.
-Instead I have ordered some lavender essential oil and will let you know how I get on.

 Of course, no amount of tricks can compensate for an over-active mind and a stressful life.
 Sometimes you just have too much on your mind and sleep is difficult.
 I will be writing about stress reduction techniques in the coming months but in the meantime we are trying as hard as we can to make the little improvements that are within our control.